HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/green_house.md

  - In v.11, the [TV](/obstacles/tv) and [Washing Machine](/obstacles/washing_machine) were removed - but 6 versions later, they were readded.
-In fact, hansangr foreshadowed this, saying "The big variant will be overhauled and re-added in a future update.".
+In fact, Hasanger foreshadowed this, saying "The big variant will be overhauled and re-added in a future update.".

 - Platonthek designed the Green House